 If your child has poor eye muscle control, we may recommend HTS (Home Vision Therapy) treatment, a combination of computer based eye exercises with progress checks.
 Orthoptic exercises are effective in treating and often curing convergence and accommodative problems which are both relatively common.
 This can sometimes reduce or eliminate the need for glasses in children.
 Your child would have to visit Sarah, our Optometrist, for monthly progress checks.
 Similar techniques can also be effective in treating binocular instability in adults.

 Enhanced Assessment inc retinal imaging, overlay and report £90

 The HTS program takes a maximum of 20 minutes a day, 5 days a week we can also monitor your child’s progress online. http://www.homevisiontherapy.com/children.php

 Irlen syndrome is often associated with dyslexia.

 The symptoms of Irlen syndrome are very similar to eye muscle underaction.
 Many studies have shown that children have less need for tints and overlays following vision therapy, an enhanced vision assessment should therefore always be done on children who may have Irlen syndrome.

 Irlen syndrome affects reading because words, letters and spaces may appear to move on the page.
 We have specially designed tests for Irlen and can give your child a coloured overlay for a trial period.
 Tints work much better in glasses than in overlays and we use an affordable tint system called ReadEz, developed at City University London.

 We stock a large range of childrens frames to give a choice of glasses whatever your child’s face shape and we guarantee a great fit.
-Childrens frames cost around £30.
-Basic plastic lenses are covered by the NHS voucher, for children we usually recommend Trivex lenses which are strong, lightweight and fully UV protective.
+Basic CR39 lenses are covered by the NHS voucher, for children we may recommend Trivex lenses which are strong, lightweight and fully UV protective.
 The NHS does not fund ReadEz tints.